+- Weather

-- Weather - Orders given to the contractor - Important discussion with the contractor or his representatives - Official visitors and inspections - Work or materials rejected and reasons - Time of shutting down or resuming of work and explanations of the delays - Work done by contractor's forces during the day, including the location of the work - Accounting for any time spent by contractor's personnel or equipment on disputable items of work and especially any work, which might be the basis of a claim - Arrival and departure of major equipment - Record of important phone calls, conversations in the field and/or emails - Unusual conditions, if any such as high water, bridge construction problems, slides, unsatisfactory sub grade or foundation conditions, detour conditions, etc. Care should be used when explaining hazardous conditions - Progress of staking and surveys - An up-to-date inventory of contractor's equipment and list of the contractor's work force - If problems are noted, explain the steps taken to correct them
+- Orders given to the contractor.

+- Important discussion with the contractor or his representatives.

+- Official visitors and inspections.

+- Work or materials rejected and reasons.

+- Time of shutting down or resuming of work and explanations of the delays. - Work done by contractor's forces during the day, including the location of the work. - Accounting for any time spent by contractor's personnel or equipment on disputable items of work and especially any work, which might be the basis of a claim. - Arrival and departure of major equipment - Record of important phone calls. - Unusual conditions, if any such as high water, bridge construction problems, slides, unsatisfactory sub grade or foundation conditions, detour conditions, etc. Care should be used when explaining hazardous conditions. - Progress of staking and surveys. - An up-to-date inventory of contractor's equipment and list of the contractor's work force. - If problem are noted, explain the steps taken to correct them.